Training – How to use the camera

 We have had over 50 groups already express an interest in our pilot project and are now fully booked until the end of April 23.
 If your community group would be interested in running your own scheme and would like advice on cameras and resources please contact email@example.com

-There are 6 locations across Suffolk for you to collect your thermal cameras.
+There are 7 locations across Suffolk for you to collect your thermal cameras and 1 roaming camera.
 We will try to arrange your booking to the host closest to you.
 Cameras are being held by our Thermal Imaging Champions in the following locations:

 - Bookings are to be made in weeklong blocks.
 Cameras are to be collected on a Tuesday and returned to the same host the following Monday.